EVerest/everest-demo/README.md

 ### STEP 3: See the list of modules loaded and the high level message exchange
 ![Simple AC charging station log screenshot](img/simple_ac_charging_station.png)

+### OPTIONAL: Explore the configs visually
+- This demo can be run independently, and exports [the admin panel](https://everest.github.io/nightly/general/03_quick_start_guide.html#admin-panel-and-simulations) as explained [in this video](https://youtu.be/OJ6kjHRPkyY?t=904).It provides a visual representation of the configuration and the resulting configurations.
+- Run the demo: 💄 exploring configs 🔧: `curl -o docker-compose.yml https://raw.githubusercontent.com/everest/everest-demo/main/docker-compose.admin-panel.yml && docker compose -p everest-admin-panel up`
+- Access the visual representation at http://localhost:8849

 ### TEARDOWN: Clean up after the demo
 - Kill the demo process
-- Delete files and containers: `docker compose -p everest down && rm docker-compose.yml`
+- Delete files and containers: `docker compose -p [prefix] down && rm docker-compose.yml` where `[prefix]` is `everest, everest-dc, everest-two-evse...`

 ## High level block diagram overview of EVerest capabilities
 From https://everest.github.io/nightly/general/01_framework.html